-Building strong patient-provider relationships plays a crucial role in enhancing patient satisfaction throughout their healthcare journey.
-To address this, we designed an end-to-end primary care service experience that fosters connections between patients and providers.
+This is my Innovation-Award-Winning Master’s capstone project in the Human-Centered Design and Engineering program at the University of Washington, sponsored by Microsoft.
+We designed a new primary care service experience o help patients and providers build strong relationships and enhance overall satisfaction.
 By employing service design methods, we took a holistic approach to tackle this issue, considering all the actors involved in the healthcare ecosystem.

 Design Lead